medhastuti/Artizen-AI/README.md

 ---

 ## 📦 Getting Started (Run the given commands to run)
+To run the repository locally, please follow the following steps.

+### Step 1.
+Add your API Key
+- Open the .env file in the root directory.
+- Paste your API key where required in the file.
+- Save the .env file.

 ### Step 1.
 Run Node Server (Backend)
 node server.js